lotcz/theSeed/doc/beehive.md

 TODO:
 =====

-- limit inventory, slow down when carrying too much
+- slow down when carrying too much - concept of burden
 - slow when in cloud or on water (by adding visible burden)
 - add exit image and shrink bee when exiting
 - make edges of level work as an exit